ircanywhere/ircanywhere/README.md

 If you see the `:PRIMARY>` suffix then you've set the replica set up successfully.
 If you're still having trouble you can try following this more detailed guide at [http://meteorhacks.com/lets-scale-meteor.html](http://meteorhacks.com/lets-scale-meteor.html).

-The next step is to clone the github repo (if you fancy living dangerously, although you can still checkout to the latest stable branch or release tags).
-Although I'd recommend using the tarball if you're not planning on doing any development/plugin work.
+The next step is to clone the github repo, or you can install from `0.2-alpha` however at the moment I would recommend cloning from the development branch.

   * `$ git clone https://github.com/ircanywhere/ircanywhere.git`
   * `$ cd ircanywhere`
-  * `$ git checkout v0.2-alpha`
   * **or**
   * `$ wget https://github.com/ircanywhere/ircanywhere/archive/v0.2-alpha.tar.gz`
   * `$ tar xvf v0.2-alpha.tar.gz`